nishanc/flask-api-boilerplate/README.md

 # Getting Started

-First create a new account, new database in mongodb altas cloud and get the connection string, use this [video](https://www.youtube.com/watch?v=jzZwarOxNCA) as reference.
+First create a new account, new database in mongodb atlas cloud and get the connection string, use this [video](https://www.youtube.com/watch?v=jzZwarOxNCA) as reference.
 Add your connection string to `app.config["MONGO_URI"]` in `app.py`

 ## Step 1